Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

-Welcome back to Gemini: Academics!
+Welcome back to Gemini: Academics, the foundational resource for scholars in the age of AI!
 In our last issue, we focused on refining our prose, using Gemini as a writing partner to make our arguments more eloquent and clear.
 Now that the body of our work is strong, it's time for the final, critical stage: preparing it for submission.

-This week we'll focus on citations and formatting.
-We'll explore how Gemini can help you correctly format bibliographies, understand the nuances of different citation styles, and reduce the tedious, time consuming work that comes with finalizing an academic paper.
+In this issue we focus on citations and formatting.
+We'll explore how Gemini can help you correctly format bibliographies, understand the nuances of different citation styles, and reduce the tedious, time-consuming work that comes with finalizing an academic paper.

 Your Gemini Task: Find a source you are using for a current project… a book, a journal article, or a reputable website.
 Gather the key information: author(s), publication year, title, and source (journal name, publisher, URL, etc.).